 - Cloudcuckoolander: His interest in finding artifacts and putting them into a museum is essentially his only concern.
 He even thanked an Inquisitor for her generous "gift" of 5 regiments of live Catachans.
 This gets lampshaded in the fluff of one of his abilities — in the same way as troops he can take hold of mission objectives, but what he's actually doing is simply searching for yet another artifact.
 Any strategic advantage due to that is declared as sheer coincidence.

-- Collector of the Strange: He takes sentient beings and converts them into hard-light holograms to populate his dioramas of notable prehistoric events.
-This is one of the least weird aspects of his collection, which also includes, in addition to the aforementioned "items", a stuffed Enslaver, the wraithbone choir of Altansar, a Space Marine Primarchnote , and the preserved head of Sebastian Thor, one of the greatest saints in the Ecclesiarchy's canon (assuming it's the real one; three different Ecclesiarchy shrines all claim to have Thor's head as well).
-In one White Dwarf issue, he even told Capt.
+- Collector of the Strange: He takes sentient beings and uses stasis fields to convert them into displays to populate his dioramas of notable historic events.
+This is one of the least weird aspects of his collection, which also includes, in addition to the aforementioned "items": a stuffed Enslaver; the wraithbone choir of Altansar; a Space Marine Primarchnote ; and the preserved head of Sebastian Thor, one of the greatest saints in the Ecclesiarchy's canon (assuming it's the real one; three different Ecclesiarchy shrines all claim to have Thor's head as well).
+In a short story in one White Dwarf issue, he even told Capt.
 Sicarius of the Ultramarines, to his face, that he was considering swiping Guilliman's corpse off Macragge, as he was "an old friend".
-The end of Fall of Cadia strongly implies that he's also done this to the renowned general Ursakar Creed, saving his life in the process.
+The end of Fall of Cadia strongly implies, and the Hammer and Bolter episode "Artefacts" confirms, that he's also done this to the renowned general Ursakar Creed, saving his life in the process.

-- The Friend Nobody Likes: He is banned from a great number of Necron Tomb Worlds due to his habit of swiping anything that isn't nailed down.
+- The Friend Nobody Likes: He is banned from a great number of Necron tomb worlds due to his habit of swiping anything that isn't nailed down.

 - It Amused Me:

 - He's motivated entirely by stocking his collection with strange and incredible things.